Plaque, Ama, with Court Retainer, 1550–1680

 According to legend, an oba asked a bronze-caster named Ighie-Ighu to move to Benin from Ife to teach bronze-casting to Benin craftsmen.
 As a result, all Benin bronze-casters prayed to Ighie-Ighu, at an altar devoted him, before casting bronzes.
 What are some examples of rituals or ceremonies from your own culture?

-• Have students generate lists of adverbs, adjectives, and descriptive phrases for the masks students made in the art activity, and for the animals portrayed.
+• Have students generate lists of adverbs, adjectives, and descriptive phrases for the plaque.

-• Write mask poems from the point of view of the animals portrayed in the students’ masks.
+• Read and discuss the information in “Connecting to the Work of Art”.
+Write poems from the point of view of the figure portrayed in Plaque with Court Official.

 Subject Matter Connection